balena-os/kernel-module-build/README.md

-# Kernel Module Build
+# Kernel Module Builder

+Provides an example of a multi-container application with a service that builds an out-of-tree kernel module, loads it and runs it alongside an example service.

-This is an example of building an out-of-tree kernel module using module headers provided for balena devices.
+* The `load` service builds the kernel module source located in `module/src` using module headers provided for balena devices using a multi-stage build and then loads the kernel module.

+* The `check` service runs a simple entry script that checks for the output of the example module and depends on the `load` service above.

-### Usage
+## Usage

-`Dockerfile` demonstrates how to use a multistage build in the balena Cloud to build your kernel and copy it in to your application container.
-Make sure you change to the desired balenaOS version by amending the environment variables in the Dockerfile.

-#### Build options
+This project is prepared to build in the balenaCloud builders.
+To use it as is [install](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md) the balenaCLI and build with:

 ```
-usage: build.sh [build|list] [options]

-commands:
-  list: list available devices and versions.
-  build: build kernel module for specified device and OS versions.

-build options:
-  --device="$device"    Balena machine name.
-  --os-version="$os-version"   Space separated list of OS versions.
-  --src="$src"     Where to find kernel module source.
-  --dest-dir="$dest-dir"     Destination directory, defaults to "output".

-examples:
-  ./build.sh list
-  ./build.sh build --device intel-nuc --os-version '2.48.0+rev3.prod 2.47.1+rev1.prod' --src example_module
+balena push <fleet>
 ```

+The device type will be automatically retrieved from the specified fleet.

+## Customization

+* Replace the `OS_VERSION` argument in the `load` service in the `docker-compose.yml` file to match the balenaOS version of the target device.

+* Replace the contents of the `module/src` directory with the module source to build.

+* Replace the `check` service by your own service.